Pet Gummy Safety

 7) Labeling and directions are part of the safety design

-Labels aren’t just brand real estate.
-For gummies, they’re a key control that supports correct use and storage.
-Clear directions, prominent storage guidance, and readable lot/expiry coding help reduce misuse and improve consistency for the end user.
+Labels aren't just brand real estate.
+For gummies, they support correct use and storage.
+Clear directions, prominent storage guidance, and readable lot/expiry coding help reduce misuse.

 Questions worth asking before you scale

-- How was packaging selected-based on barrier performance and stability data, or appearance?
+6. Was packaging selected based on barrier performance and stability data, or appearance?

 The bottom line

-A “safe pet gummy” isn’t the result of one good decision.
-It’s the result of a connected system: smart dose-form design, consistent processing under cGMP discipline, verified sanitation, protective packaging, and directions that prevent misuse.
-When those pieces work together, you don’t just get a gummy that looks good on day one-you get one that holds up batch after batch and stays consistent throughout its shelf life.
+A safe pet gummy comes from a connected system: smart dose-form design, consistent processing under cGMP discipline, verified sanitation, protective packaging, and directions that prevent misuse.
+When those pieces work together, you get a gummy that holds up batch after batch and stays consistent throughout its shelf life.